n26/psd2-tpp-docs/doc/fallback-aisp.md

 #### Entities

 `User` - the natural person, which is owner of the account.
 User information is provided via `/api/me`.
+(Deprecated)

 `(Primary) Account` - Main user account.
 Every user has only one main account.
 This is the checking account.
 Information is provided via `/api/accounts`.
+(Deprecated)

 `(Secondary) Accounts aka Spaces` - A user can have multiple secondary accounts .
 The primary account is included in this response as well.
 Information is provided via `/api/v3/spaces`(if shared spaces also might be included).

-### Get user information
+### Get user information (Deprecated)

 #### Request